diversen/adsr-gain-node/README.md

         releaseTime: 5.0,

         /**
-         * If we are making e.g. a keyboard, then we may
+         * If you are making e.g. a keyboard, then you may
-         * not auto-release the note.
-If auto release is false then
+         * not auto-release the note
+         * If auto release is false then
-         * we should release the note using.
+         * you should release the note using.
          * `adsr.releaseNow()´
          */
         autoRelease: true